THE LATEST PCMO FORMULATION ON THE HORIZON

 1. What is GF-6 passenger car automotive specification?

-ILSAC GF-6 & API SP is a new automotive oil specification being developed by Original Equipment Manufacturers (OEMs) and members of the American Petroleum Institute (API).
+ILSAC GF-6 and API SP is a new automotive oil specification being developed by Original Equipment Manufacturers (OEMs) and members of the American Petroleum Institute (API).
 These oil specifications represent the next iteration of improved oil specifications designed to meet the demands of modern engine technology.
-Unlike previous iterations, ILSAC GF-6 will be separated into two categories, A & B. ILSAC GF-6A will be backwards compatible to previous ILSAC GF specifications using grades such as 5W-30 and 0W-20, while ILSAC GF-6B will showcase the introduction of lower viscosity oils such as SAE 0W-16.
+Unlike previous iterations, ILSAC GF-6 will be separated into two categories, A and B. ILSAC GF-6A will be backwards compatible to previous ILSAC GF specifications using grades such as 5W-30 and 0W-20, while ILSAC GF-6B will showcase the introduction of lower viscosity oils such as 0W-16.

 2. What is driving this category update?

 Original Equipment Manufacturers (OEMs) are responding to increased demands from government regulators and the market for increased fuel efficiency, reduced emissions, and improved engine performance and durability.
 The primary pathway to meet these demands is to make engineering changes to vehicle hardware.
-These vehicle modifications put additional stress on oils so ILSAC GF-6 will show a step change improvement in oil robustness and wear protection.
+These vehicle modifications put additional stress on oils so ILSAC GF-6 will show a step-change improvement in oil robustness and wear protection.